-In all surveyed municipalities, local or supra-local audits of cash management or payment processing are carried out by the government offices for auditing accounts or municipal audit offices or Federal State Audit Offices.
+In all municipalities surveyed in the previous year, local or supra-local audits of cash management or payment processing were carried out by the government offices for auditing accounts or municipal audit offices or Federal State Audit Offices.
 The majority of the municipalities reported that the last audits took place in 2022 or 2021.
-Written reports are submitted by the auditing bodies in each case.
-However, these audit reports are not always available on the Internet for the general public.
+Written reports were submitted by the auditing bodies in each case.
+However, these audit reports are not always available on the internet for the general public.
 Rather, the audit reports are only available within the respective administration or are brought to the attention of a committee of the municipal parliament or municipal council.
 In North-Rhine Westphalia, the results of the supra-local audit of accounts are published in annual municipal reports or by the responsible audit agencies (e.g. NRW's municipal audit office).